 Answer: Partially.
 Some services have been limited but the libraries anticipate returning to relatively normal operations for the Fall 2021 semester.
 Visitors to campus no longer require prior approval but must follow campus guidelines; specifically, unvaccinated individuals must continue wearing masks.
 There may be masking requirements for specific events.

-For the remainder of the summer, Special Collections access in Jones Hall and Latin American Library (LAL) Special Collections access on the 4th floor of Howard-Tilton Memorial Library will be by appointment only.
+For the remainder of the summer, Tulane University Special Collections (TUSC) access in Jones Hall and Latin American Library (LAL) Special Collections access on the 4th floor of Howard-Tilton Memorial Library will be by appointment only.
 Contact email@example.com for TUSC and LAL@tulane.edu for LAL.

 Question 5: Will occupancy of the library be limited?